dojo/framework/docs/en/stores/supplemental.md

 If any of the commands fail during their execution the `undoOnFailure` middleware will have an opportunity to apply `undoOperations`.

 It is important to note that `undoOperations` only apply to the commands fully executed during the process.
-It will not contain any operations to rollback state that changed as a result of other processes that may be executed asynchronously or state changes performed in middleware or directly on the store itself.
+It will not contain any operations to rollback state that changed as a result of other processes that may getexecuted asynchronously or state changes performed in middleware or directly on the store itself.
 These use cases are outside the scope of the undo system.

 ## Optimistic Updates

 Optimistic updating can be used to build a responsive UI despite interactions that might take some time to respond, for example saving to a remote resource.

-In the case of adding a todo item for instance, with optimistic updating, we can immediately add the todo before we even make a request to the server and avoid having an unnatural waiting period or loading indicator.
-When the server responds we can then reconcile the outcome based on whether it is successful or not.
+For example, in the case of adding a todo item, with optimistic updating we can immediately add the todo before we even make a request to the server, avoiding an unnatural waiting period or loading indicator.
+When the server responds we can then reconcile the outcome based on whether the action was successful or not.

-In the success scenario, we might need to update the added Todo item with an id that was provided in the response from the server and change the color of the Todo item to green to indicate it was successfully saved.
+In the success scenario, we might need to update the added `Todo` item with an `id` provided in the response from the server and change the color of the `Todo` item to green to indicate it was successfully saved.

-In the error scenario, it might be that we want to show a notification to say the request failed and turn the Todo item red, with a "retry" button.
-It's even possible to revert/undo the adding of the Todo item or anything else that happened in the process.
+In the error scenario, we might want to show a notification to say the request failed and turn the Todo item red, with a "retry" button.
+It's even possible to revert/undo the adding of the Todo item or anything else that happened during the process.

-> Undo example

 ```ts
 const handleAddTodoErrorProcess = createProcess('error', [ () => [ add(path('failed'), true) ]; ]);